Littlest Things: Music structure and lyrics

-Musically, the song is written in the time signature of common time and set in the key of A minor, having a metronome of 82 beats per minute.
-It has a basic sequence of Am—D7—G—Em—Am—F#7—B as its chord progression, while the piano and guitar are used for the background music.
+Musically, the song is written in the time signature of common time and set in the key of E minor, having a metronome of 82 beats per minute.
+It has a basic sequence of Em—Am—D7—G—Em—Am—F♯7—B as its chord progression, while the piano and guitar are used for the background music.
 "Littlest Things" samples elements from "Emmanuelle in the Mirror" and the "Theme from Emmanuelle (Instrumental)", which are written by Pierre Bachelet and Hervé Roy for the 1974 French softcore pornographic film Emmanuelle.
 It does not, though, sample "Karma Police" by Radiohead, contrary to popular misinterpretations.

 The lyrics describe a post-relationship overview and the way one reminiscences about it.
 Alex Petridis from The Guardian describes them as dealing with "misery and sex in equal measure", while reporting that Ronson asked Allen to sing in her London accent.

 Critical reception

 "Littlest Things" received mostly positive reviews from music critics.
-Heather Phares from AllMusic complimented the song, saying the ballad softens Allen's rough image and celebrates "the mundane moments of a dying relationship", whereas Blender reporter Jon Dolan considers it a "forlorn single", where the singer writes about the terror of being in a relationship "with white-knuckled worry over a snip of florid piano from a ’70s soft-core porn flick".
+Heather Phares from AllMusic complimented the song, saying the ballad softens Allen's rough image and celebrates "the mundane moments of a dying relationship", whereas Blender reporter Jon Dolan considers it a "forlorn single", where the singer writes about the terror of being in a relationship "with white-knuckled worry over a snip of florid piano from a '70s soft-core porn flick".
 While analysing Alright, Still, The Guardian reviewer, Sophie Heawood, described the lyrics as the "perfect description of missing someone: 'We'd spend the whole weekend lying in our own dirt / I was just so happy in your boxers and your T-shirt'."
 Mark Pytlik from Pitchfork gave a positive review, saying that "'Littlest Things' is a supple piano-tickler that provides one of Allen's sweetest lyrical moments while simultaneously leaving Ms. Dynamite in the dust on the R&B balladeering front".
 He believed that the song is made out of Allen's "comfort zone" of songs such as "Smile", the result being of "high order, if not a bit more erratic".
 IGN reviewer Todd Gilchrist named the song as the album's "most affecting tune", while thought it "compiles a sad and beautiful checklist of the intimate moments she no longer shares with her dearly departed boyfriend".